pl4int3xt/rustcrypt/README.md

 # Rustcrypt
 RustCrypt: Because even your files need a good, old-fashioned cloak-and-dagger routine!
 This Rust tool encrypts and decrypts files like a secret agent with a taste for code-breaking.
 Your data's new motto?
 'Shhh, I'm encrypted!'" 🔒🕵️‍♂️
-# Usage
+# Algorithm used
-The tool can be used the same way for both encrpting and decrypting of both small and large files
+I used XChaCha20-Poly1305 since it uses streaming AEAD encryption to guarantee that the entire data stream has not been modified, corrupted or reordered.
+It is also simple and fast
 # Arguments

 ```bash